Sriharsha-569/Weather_A/README.md

 5. **Deploy** – Simulates deployment to a server

 ## Purpose
-This is a **demo pipeline** to show how Jenkins automates a CI workflow.
+This is a **pipeline script** to show how Jenkins automates a CI workflow.
 It is not a production application but an example for learning purposes.

 ## How to Run